Exciting climbing adventures in the most dramatic corners of our beautiful island.

 All courses are suitable for bookings of 1 to 4 days.

-Suitable for those with limited or no experience of climbing on outdoor rock.
-We aim to climb as much as possible but also give a clear overview of the most impotant aspects of traditional rock climbing.
+Most people are now starting climbing on indoor walls.
+This is our most popular course and is suitable for those with limited or no experience of climbing on outdoor rock.
+We aim to climb as much as possible but also give a clear overview of the most important aspects of traditional rock climbing.
 We introduce clients to the gear used, learn some basic knots and explain simple systems of rope-work.
 We discuss hazards, effects of weather, choice of venues, grades & routes.
 These are taught at a variety of venues with Elgol, Flodigarry and the Cioch face amongst the most popular.

 Classic Cuillin Climbs